tillitis/dev-tillitis/hugo/content/hw/_index.md

 The RAM is 128 kiB.
 The firmware clears the RAM before loading a the TKey device app into RAM.

-# Address Space Layout Randomization (ASLR)
+## Address Randomization

-The TKey hardware includes a simple form of RAM memory protection.
+The TKey hardware includes a simple form of RAM memory protection from external threats.
+This might mitigate some of the problems of a warm boot attack potentially reading out all the RAM contents.

 The memory protection is based on two separate mechanisms:

-1. Address Space Layout Randomisation (ASLR)
+1. Address randomisation
 2. Address dependent data scrambling

-The ASLR is implemented by XORing the CPU address with the contents of the `ADDR_RAM_ASLR` register in the TK1 core.
+The address randomisation is implemented by XORing the CPU address with the contents of the `ADDR_RAM_ASLR` register in the TK1 core.
 The result is used as the RAM address.
-The ASLR is set up by the firmware as part of loading the TKey device app.
-The ASLR will be transparent to the app, and developers does not have to do anything to use it.
+This is set up by the firmware as part of loading the TKey device app.
+The addresses will be transparent to the device app and developers don't have to do anything to use it.

-For more information about the ASLR, please see the Tillitis Key [system description](https://github.com/tillitis/tillitis-key1/blob/main/doc/system_description/system_description.md) (in the tillitis-key1 repository).
+For more information about this, please see the Tillitis Key [system description](https://github.com/tillitis/tillitis-key1/blob/main/doc/system_description/system_description.md) (in the tillitis-key1 repository).

+Note that this, despite the name of the register, is not layout randomization.
+The running app doesn't have offsets to, say, library functions randomized.

 ## RAM Scrambler